Severus of Antioch

-Biography
+Life

-Early life and education
+Early life

 Severus was born in the city of Sozopolis in Pisidia in c.
 459, or c.
 465, into an affluent Christian family, however, later Miaphysite sources would assert that his parents were pagan.
 His father was a senator in the city, and his paternal grandfather, also named Severus, was the Bishop of Sozopolis and had attended the Council of Ephesus in 431.
 According to Severus' hagiography, he was named after his paternal grandfather as he had received a vision in which he was told, "the child who is for your son will strengthen Orthodoxy, and his name will be after your name".

-After his father's death, in 485, Severus travelled to Alexandria in Egypt to study grammar, rhetoric, and philosophy, in both Greek and Latin.
+After his father's death in 485, Severus travelled to Alexandria in Egypt to study grammar, rhetoric, and philosophy, in both Greek and Latin.
 At Alexandria, he met Zacharias of Mytilene, a fellow student and friend, who persuaded him to read the works of Gregory of Nazianzus, and Basil of Caesarea, in particular his correspondence with Libanius.
 According to Zacharias, whilst students at Alexandria, he and Severus discovered and destroyed a hoard of pagan idols at the neighbouring city of Menouthis.

 In the autumn of 486, Severus travelled to Berytus in Phoenicia and studied law and philosophy at the law school, where he was later joined by Zacharias in 487.
 At Berytus, Severus and Zacharias led the expulsion of necromancers and enchanters from the city, and Severus began to dedicate his free time to studying the works of the Fathers of the Church.
 At this time, he joined a group of students led by a certain Evagrius who prayed together at the Church of the Resurrection every evening.
-Severus was convinced to be baptised, as he had not yet undergone baptism due to Pisidian custom in which men could not be baptised until they had grown a beard.
+Severus was convinced to be baptised, as he had not yet undergone baptism due to the Pisidian custom in which men could not be baptised until they had grown a beard.
 In 488, he was baptised at the Church of Saint Leontius at Tripolis with Evagrius as his sponsor.